Frequently Asked Questions

 Who has access to the BCPSLS database?

-While any healthcare worker with access to a health authority network can report an event in BCPSLS, access to the BCPSLS database is only granted through specific user permissions.
+While any health care worker with access to a health authority network can report an event in BCPSLS, access to the BCPSLS database is only granted through specific user permissions.
 These permissions are determined by the health authorities and are based on the roles individuals have in following up on or being notified about patient safety events in their areas.
 Users are only able to view data that is within the scope of their permissions (e.g. for their unit, ward or hospital).

 Can I report an event anonymously?